m-weeks/pimp-my-shell/README.md

 The desltop interface will receive signals from the websocket server and move each players crab around the map.
 There can be up to 4 players at a time.

+View Credits, screenshots, and other information at http://gamewithus.ca/games/?gameID=150